Copenhagen-Fablab/Machine-Library/Shopbot PRS5 Alpha/Info_to_users.md

 2D vector design (svg, pdf, dwg) or a 3D file (step, stp, Fusion360 project file)

 There is no ultimate way of coming up with design files.
 It is very project and skill dependent.
-If this is your first time desinging something, the we suggest try to make a simple 2D project in Inkscape or equivalent.
+If this is your first time designing something, then we suggest try to make a simple 2D project in Inkscape or equivalent.

 2. Find a superuser who is willing to take you and your project on.